AnakUtara/AnakUtara/README.md

 # 💫 About Me:
-A career-switcher with 1.5 years of professional experience, I'm a Full Stack Web and Mobile Developer dedicated to building high-quality software.
-My creative background enhances my approach to problem-solving and user experience.
+I'm a Full Stack Web and Mobile Developer with 1.5 years of professional experience, transitioning from a creative background that sharpens my problem-solving and UX perspective.

-Proficient in React.js, Next.js, Express.js, PHP (Laravel 10+), and SQL for web development, I also possess growing expertise in Flutter and Dart for cross-platform mobile applications.
+Proficient in React.js, Next.js, Express.js, Laravel (10+), and SQL, I build robust and maintainable web applications.
+I'm also growing my expertise in Flutter and Dart to develop cross-platform mobile apps.

-My core focus is on delivering maintainable, scalable solutions within predictable and well-structured development environments.
-Eager to connect for Full Stack or Mobile Developer roles in Indonesia, or remote opportunities across Southeast Asia that prioritize clean code and efficient workflows.
+I focus on delivering clean, scalable code within predictable and structured development environments.
+I'm currently open to Full Stack or Mobile Developer roles in Indonesia or remote opportunities across Southeast Asia—especially where efficiency and code quality are prioritized.
 <br><br>Currently learning: Flutter, Dart, Firebase, Unity, & C#